Faculty and Staff

 Nancy Beck Young

-Nancy Beck Young is a historian of twentieth-century American Political Development.
+Nancy Beck Young is a historian of twentieth-century American politics.
 Her research questions how ideology has shaped public policy and political institutions.
-Much of her work involves study of Congress, the presidency, and first ladies.
+Much of her work involves study of Congress, the presidency, electoral politics, and first ladies.
 Dr. Young is also interested in Texas political history, especially Texans in Washington.
 She joined the faculty of the University of Houston in 2007 after teaching for ten years at McKendree College in Illinois.
-She has also held fellowships at the Clements Center for Southwest Studies at Southern Methodist University and at the Woodrow Wilson International Center for Scholars in Washington, D.C.
+She has held fellowships at the Clements Center for Southwest Studies at Southern Methodist University and at the Woodrow Wilson International Center for Scholars in Washington, D.C.
 Along with colleague Leandra Zarnow, she was awarded funding from the National Endowment for the Humanities to host a 2017 Summer Seminar for College and University Teachers entitled Gender, the State, and the 1977 International Women’s Year Conference.

-Dr. Young has taught a wide range of undergraduate courses, including the second half of the U.S. survey, the Age of Roosevelt, Twentieth Century Texans in Washington, and Liberals versus Conservatives: Twentieth Century U.S. Politics from FDR to the present, and Electing Presidents in the Twentieth Century.
+Dr. Young has taught a wide range of undergraduate courses, including the second half of the U.S. survey, the Age of Roosevelt, Twentieth Century Texans in Washington, Liberals versus Conservatives: Twentieth Century U.S. Politics from FDR to the present, and Electing Presidents in the Twentieth Century.
 Her classes routinely address the following issues: the development of American political institutions, the impact of public policy on the lives of average people, and the role of ideology in American politics.
 In each of her classes, Dr. Young uses a variety of methods to help students deepen their appreciation for American history and their critical thinking and writing skills.
 She has taught several twentieth century graduate level research and reading seminars on U.S. political history, U.S. historiography, and American ideologies.
 She plans to develop a graduate reading seminar on the history of public policy.

-Why We Fight: Congress and the Politics of World War II (Lawrence: University Press of Kansas, 2013).
+- Why We Fight: Congress and the Politics of World War II (Lawrence: University Press of Kansas, 2013).
 Winner of the Guittard Book Award for Historical Scholarship (2014).